ongyiumark/kalamanC/README.md

 <a name=motivation></a>
 # Features
 All the programming languages I know have english keywords, so I wanted to make my own programming language where I could **easily change the keywords**.
 This can be done by changing a few values in [this](constants.h) header file.

 Right now, I have a Filipino version of the keywords.
+Just paste the contents of [constants-filipino.h](constants-filipino.h) into the [constants.h](constants.h) file.

 As for the syntax, the grammar of the language is summarized in [this](grammar.txt) text file, but it's basically **C++ syntax with python lists and functions**.